Mint vs. Expensify – Which Money Management Tool Is Best For Business?

 Round Four: Invoicing

 With Expensify, you can transform an expense report into a customized invoice with just one click and send it off to your client right within Expensify.
-You can even set up your account to accept online payments through direct deposit, PayPal and Bitcoin.
+You can even set up your account to accept online payments through direct deposit, and PayPal.

 Round Five: Customer Support